lingaoqiming/lingaoqiming.github.com/index.md

 engineer at Google in Mountain View California.

-I was first introduced to Computer Science (well, just Linux actually) around 4 years ago by my uncle Roland and was instantly intrigued when I saw him banging away at the terminal and stuff was happening!
+I was first introduced to Computer Science (well, just Linux actually) around 5 years ago by my uncle Roland and was instantly intrigued when I saw him banging away at the terminal and stuff was happening!
 It turns out that I was somewhat technology sheltered up until that point.

-I am currently working as a software engineering intern at IBM and I've had a chance to work on some really cool projects.
-I'm really enjoying my job so it's going to be a little bittersweet when I head back to school, but I really enjoy school so I'm also kinda looking forward to it.
-I eventually want to do a start-up (who doesn't?), but like most people, I have not found an idea I deem *good enough* to actually pursue veraciously.

 # Interests